IgniteUI/igniteui-docfx/en/components/combo.md

 The combo also fires an event every time its selection changes - [`onSelectionChange()`]({environment:angularApiUrl}/classes/igxcombocomponent.html#onselectionchange).
 The emitted event arguments, [`IComboSelectionChangeEventArgs`]({environment:angularApiUrl}/interfaces/icomboselectionchangeeventargs.html), contain information about the selection prior to the change, the current selection, what items were added and removed.
 The event can also be cancelled, preventing it from updating the selection with the new array of items.

-Binding to the event can be done through the proper `Ouptut` on the `igx-combo` tag:
+Binding to the event can be done through the proper `@Output` on the `igx-combo` tag:
 ```html
 <igx-combo [data]="cities" displayKey="name" valueKey="id" (onSelectionChange)="handleCityChange($event)">
 ```